MattRix/Futile/README.md

-#Futile 0.2
+#Futile

-Futile is a super simple 2D framework for Unity.
+Futile is a code-centric 2D framework for Unity.

 This is for those of you who want to do everything in code with as little editor integration as possible.